 Compulsory liquidation (WUC) is a formal insolvency procedure which results in a company being forcibly shutdown.
 The compulsory liquidation process is typically initiated by disgruntled or otherwise outstanding creditors of a limited company through a court order known as a Winding Up Petition (WUP).
 A WUP notifies a company that a petition has been lodged to bring about the closure of the business and the liquidation of its assets.

-Although both compulsory liquidation and voluntary liquidation result in the company being closed, there are a number of benefits to a director in opting to voluntarily place their company into liquidation rather than go through a court-ordered liquidation.
+Although compulsory liquidation and voluntary liquidation both result in the company being closed, there are a number of benefits to a director in opting to voluntarily place their company into liquidation rather than going through a court-ordered liquidation.

 With voluntary liquidation, which is done through a formal insolvency process known as a Creditors’ Voluntary Liquidation (CVL), the insolvent company’s directors are able to retain an element of control over the process.
 They are able to select their own choice of insolvency practitioner to handle the shutdown of the company and are more in control of the timings related to the closure.
 With compulsory liquidation, however, the whole thing is dictated by the courts and taken out of the company’s hand completely.